 In not already now, likely soon your competitor will have made the transition and vacuumed the market for talent.
 You will find that most companies are already hybrid working in various ways.
-If you want to catch up and be ready for the constantly accelerating demand for hybrid working, you can get inspiration to how others beat you to it in our collection of hybrid work examples before implementing yourself.
+If you want to catch up and be ready for the constantly accelerating demand for hybrid working, you can get inspiration from how others beat you to it in our collection of hybrid work examples before implementing yourself.
 In that way, you will know all there is to know about it before getting started and selecting the way that fits your organization.
 Everything you need to know about this topic is covered in this post with examples, and you will see why hybrid working is here to stay.

 There are many challenges when it comes to hybrid working.
 When we started navigating the return to office, we were put in a situation where working patterns were shifting.
 We still want employees to come to the office to interact, so maybe we make some days mandatory?
 But then what happens when they start going to the office on the same days?
 You will have a crowded and overbooked office.
 Then we are left with overbooked meeting rooms and not enough desks - which will then be empty the day after.